denialromeo/4462-chess-problems/README.md

 * Problem 2300 seems to be a mate-in-three problem.
 I've moved a knight so it's mate-in-two.
 * Problem 2600 seems to be a mate-in-three problem.
 I've added a white knight so it's mate-in-two.
 * Problem 2616 seems to be a mate-in-three problem.
 I've moved a white rook so it's mate-in-two.
+* Problem 2618 seems to be a mate-in-three problem.
+I've removed the black knight and shifted some pieces one square to the left so it's mate-in-two.
 * Problem 2645 seems to be a mate-in-three problem.
 I've replaced the black queen with a pawn so it's mate-in-two.
 * Problem 3578 seems to be a mate-in-three problem.
 I've removed the black queen so it's mate-in-two.